-§ 1302.
+§ 1273.030.
 Effect and enforceability of agreements

-- 1302. (a) Except as specifically provided in this division, agreements authorized by this chapter are subject to Title 9 (commencing with Section 1280) of Part 3 of the Code of Civil Procedure. - (b) An agreement authorized by this division may be made whether or not an eminent domain proceeding has been commenced to acquire the property.
-If an eminent domain proceeding has been commenced or is commenced, any petition or response relating to the arbitration shall be filed and determined in the eminent domain proceeding. - (c) Notwithstanding Section 1281.4 of the Code of Civil Procedure, an agreement authorized by this division does not waive or restrict the power of any person to commence and prosecute an eminent domain proceeding, including the taking of possession prior to judgment, except that, upon motion of a party to the eminent domain proceeding, the court shall stay the determination of compensation until any petition for an order to arbitrate is determined and, if arbitration is ordered, until arbitration is had in accordance with the order. - (d) The effect and enforceability of an agreement authorized by this division is not defeated or impaired by contention or proof by any party to the agreement that the party acquiring the property pursuant to the agreement lacks the power or capacity to take the property by eminent domain proceedings.
+1273.030. (a) Except as specifically provided in this chapter, agreements authorized by this chapter are subject to Title 9 (commencing with Section 1280) of this part.

-(e) Notwithstanding the rules as to venue provided by Sections 1292 and 1292.2 of the Code of Civil Procedure, any petition relating to arbitration authorized by this division shall be filed in the superior court in the county in which the property, or any portion of the property, is located.
+- (b) An agreement authorized by this chapter may be made whether or not an eminent domain proceeding has been commenced to acquire the property.
+If an eminent domain proceeding has been commenced or is commenced, any petition or response relating to the arbitration shall be filed and determined in the eminent domain proceeding. - (c) Notwithstanding Section 1281.4, an agreement authorized by this chapter does not waive or restrict the power of any person to commence and prosecute an eminent domain proceeding, including the taking of possession prior to judgment, except that, upon motion of a party to the eminent domain proceeding, the court shall stay the determination of compensation until any petition for an order to arbitrate is determined and, if arbitration is ordered, until arbitration is had in accordance with the order. - (d) The effect and enforceability of an agreement authorized by this chapter is not defeated or impaired by contention or proof by any party to the agreement that the party acquiring the property pursuant to the agreement lacks the power or capacity to take the property by eminent domain proceedings. - (e) Notwithstanding the rules as to venue provided by Sections 1292 and 1292.2, any petition relating to arbitration authorized by this chapter shall be filed in the superior court in the county in which the property, or any portion of the property, is located.

 Comment.
-Section 1302 supersedes former Code of Civil Procedure Section 1273.04.
-Although Section 1302 provides that arbitration under this division is governed by the general arbitration statute (Code of Civil Procedure Sections 1280-1294.2), a few minor modifications in the procedure provided by the general statute are desirable when arbitration is used to determine the compensation for property acquired for public use.
+Section 1273.030 supersedes former Section 1273.04.
+Although Section 1273.030 provides that arbitration under this chapter is governed by the general arbitration statute (Sections 1280-1294.2), a few minor modifications in the procedure provided by the general statute are desirable when arbitration is used to determine the compensation for property acquired for public use.

 Subdivision (a).
-Subdivision (a) makes clear that, in general, agreements to arbitrate under this division are subject to the general arbitration statute.
-See, in particular, Code of Civil Procedure Sections 1285-1288.8 (enforcement of the award) and 1290-1294.2 (judicial proceedings relating to the arbitration of the award).
+Subdivision (a) makes clear that, in general, agreements to arbitrate under this chapter are subject to the general arbitration statute.
+See, in particular, Sections 1285-1288.8 (enforcement of the award) and 1290-1294.2 (judicial proceedings relating to the arbitration or the award).

 Subdivision (b).
-Subdivision (b) makes clear that it is not necessary to commence an eminent domain proceeding in order to arbitrate under this division and also provides a special rule concerning the court in which an any petition or response relating to the arbitration shall be filed and determined when an eminent domain proceeding is pending.
+Subdivision (b) makes clear that it is not necessary to commence an eminent domain proceeding in order to arbitrate under this chapter and also provides a special rule concerning the court in which any petition or response relating to the arbitration shall be filed and determined when an eminent domain proceeding is pending.

 Subdivision (c).
-Subdivision (c) makes clear that an eminent domain proceeding may be begun and prosecuted notwithstanding an agreement to arbitrate the question of compensation and that such an agreement does not impair the condemnor's power to take "immediate possession."
+Subdivision (c) makes clear that an eminent domain proceeding may be begun and prosecuted notwithstanding an agreement to arbitrate the question of compensation and that such an agreement does not impair the condemnor's power to take possession prior to judgment.
 There is, of course, nothing to preclude the parties from including a provision in the arbitration agreement that permits the condemnor to take possession of the property prior to the award in the arbitration proceeding.
-Subdivision (c) also provides for staying the determination of compensation in an eminent domain proceeding pending an agreed arbitration -- a practice provided for as to other arbitrations by Code of Civil Procedure Section 1281.4.
-Subdivision (c) contemplates that, if an eminent domain proceeding is pending, the arbitration award, whether confirmed or not (see Code of Civil Procedure Section 1287.4), may be entered as the amount of compensation in the judgment of condemnation.
+Subdivision (c) also provides for staying the determination of compensation in an eminent domain proceeding pending an agreed arbitration -- a practice provided for as to other arbitrations by Section 1281.4.
+Subdivision (c) contemplates that, if an eminent domain proceeding is pending, the arbitration award, whether confirmed or not (see Section 1287.4), may be entered as the amount of compensation in the judgment of condemnation.
 See Cary v.
 Long, 181 Cal.
 443, 184 P. 857 (1919); In re Silliman, 159 Cal.
 155, 113 P. 135 (1911).